sumanthrb/insights/_posts/2025-02-03-rag-vs-finetuning.md

 ## The decision matrix

-We use this table as a quick gut-check before committing to either approach.
-It covers 80% of real-world scenarios:
+We use this table as a quick gut check before committing to either approach.
+It covers 80% of real world scenarios:

 | Scenario                     | RAG          | Fine-tune     | Neither        |
 |-----------------------------|--------------|---------------|----------------|